prrvchr/jdbcDriverOOo/README.md

     - **Management of users** and their privileges.
     - **Management of roles** (groups) and their privileges.

+    These new features have only been tested with the HsqlDB driver so far.

 - Many other fix...

 ### What remains to be done for version 0.0.4: